mfgumban/marklogic-jupyter-extensions/README.md

 ## Trying it out

-An example notebook is available to quickly check out the extension in action.
-To run the example, you'll need the following installed:
+An example notebook is available to quickly check out the extension in action, which can be viewed [here](jupyter/example.ipynb).

+To run the example yourself, you'll need the following installed:

 - [Docker Desktop](https://www.docker.com/products/docker-desktop)
 - [Gradle](http://gradle.org)